Jo Swinson: 2015 and 2017 general elections

 Swinson lost her parliamentary seat in the 2015 general election to Scottish National Party candidate John Nicolson by 2,167 votes (4.0%).
 She stood again for her former seat during the 2017 general election and won with a lead of 5,339 votes (10.3%) over Nicolson.
 During this time, she wrote her book Equal Power: And How You Can Make It Happen.

 Between 2017 and 2018, Swinson received political funding from Mark Petterson, the director of Warwick Energy Ltd, which has fracking licences across England.
 She also voted against plans to ban fracking in the UK.

 Deputy Leader of the Liberal Democrats (2017–2019)

-Following the resignation of Tim Farron as Liberal Democrat leader on 14 June 2017, Swinson was named by the BBC as one of the possible contenders for the leadership along with Norman Lamb and Vince Cable.
-She later announced that she would not seek the leadership; instead, she became Deputy Leader after being the only candidate at the close of nominations.
+Following the resignation of Tim Farron as Liberal Democrat leader on 14 June 2017, Swinson was named by the BBC as one of the possible contenders for the leadership, along with Norman Lamb and Vince Cable.
+She later announced that she would not seek the leadership; instead, she became Deputy Leader after being, at the close of nominations, the only candidate for that position.

 As of October 2017, she was her party's Spokesperson for Foreign and Commonwealth Affairs.

 At the Liberal Democrat autumn conference of 2017, Swinson drew media attention for using the phrase "Faragey, Trumpy, angry, arsey, shouty slogans" in criticising populism.
 In the same speech she called for the state visit of U.S. President Donald Trump to be cancelled and warned about Brexit.